Breadcrumb navigation

 Please note that any personal belongings brought to the summer school remain the responsibility of the participant.
 While we provide secure accommodation, Guildhall School cannot accept liability for loss, damage, or theft of personal items, including those left in storage areas at the venue.

-Parents, guardians, family members and friends are not allowed to visit the course participants during the course.
-Parents and guardians will be asked to leave the premises after dropping off the participants at check-in.
+Parents, guardians, family members and friends are not allowed to visit during the course.
+Parents and guardians will be asked to leave the premises after dropping off the participant.

 Parents, guardians, family members and friends will be invited to join the open rehearsal sharing on the last day of the course where participants can be collected for an early check-out on the Friday.
 Otherwise parents and guardians can collect the participants at check-out on the Saturday at 10am.